pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_tail.hbs.md

 # tanzu apps workload tail

-`tanzu apps workload tail` checks the runtime logs of a workload.
+The `tanzu apps workload tail` command checks the runtime logs of a workload.

 ## Default view